Configuration Settings

 ...

-If you wish to change it, it is recommended that you create your own filesystem configuration and edit it there.
-However, you can override it temporarily in your environment or on the make command line, e.g.:
+To change this, it is recommended that you create your own filesystem configuration and apply changes there.
+However, this can be temporarily overridden on the make command line, e.g.:

 Filesystem Customization